FastComments/fastcomments-blog/src/content/(2-12-2020) FastComments Default Avatars Using Gravatar.md

 ### What's Gravatar?

 <a href="https://en.gravatar.com/" target="_blank">Gravatar</a> brands themselves as "A Globally Recognized Avatar".
 It's a service where you can define an avatar for a given email.
-Anywhere you sign-up using that email can then use that avatar.
+Any products you sign-up to using that email can then use that avatar.
 This removes a step for people signing up to FastComments since their avatar is setup automatically.

 ### So what's the change?